 This page has been designed to share community news concerning COVID-19 testing.

-As we continue to monitor cases on campus – and each of us should be carefully self-monitoring for symptoms each day – we also remain willing to be flexible and adapt as necessary.
+As we continue to monitor cases on campus – and each of us should be carefully self-monitoring for symptoms each day – we also remain flexible and will adapt as necessary.
 Requirements and procedures could change at any time if we see a spike in cases.

 If you have questions, please reach out to our COVID-19 Response Team at firstname.lastname@example.org.

-(2.)
-Do not come leave your residence/come to campus
+- Do not come leave your residence/come to campus.

-(4.)
-Be sure to observe guidelines on our quarantine/isolation page
+- Be sure to observe guidelines on our Isolation page.

-(5.)
-Let Health Services know if you had a previous positive test (within the past 90 days) and submit those test results via email if you have them.
-If you don’t, please just report the date and type of test.
+- Let Health Services know if you had a previous positive test (within the past 90 days) and submit those test results via email if you have them.
+If you don’t have them, please just report the date and type of test.
 This is valuable information for us to help keep you and campus as safe as possible.

-(6.)
-Students, please see the additional ALL STUDENTS procedure below
+- Students, please see the additional All Students procedure below.

 - Staff: Inform your direct supervisor that you have had a positive test, provide your anticipated date of return, and discuss approval of plans for a return to campus.